AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/06_Translation.rst

-Before even considering translating code from C to Ada, it's worthwhile evaluating the possibility of keeping portion of the C code intact, and only translating selected modules in Ada.
-This is a necessary evil when introducing Ada to a large existing C codebase, were re-writing the entire code upfront is not practical or not cost effective.
+Before even considering translating code from C to Ada, it's worthwhile evaluating the possibility of keeping portion of the C code intact, and only translating selected modules to Ada.
+This is a necessary evil when introducing Ada to an existing large C codebase, where re-writing the entire code upfront is not practical or not cost-effective.

 Fortunately, Ada has a dedicated set of features for interfacing with other languages.
 The :ada:`Interfaces` package hierarchy and the pragmas